maroba/findiff/README.md

 ### Derivatives on uniform grids

 _findiff_ works in any number of dimensions.
-But for the sake of demonstration, suppose you want to differentiate four-dimensional function given as a 4D array `f` with coordiantes `x, y, z, t`.
+But for the sake of demonstration, suppose you want to differentiate four-dimensional function given as a 4D array `f` with coordinates `x, y, z, t`.

 For <img src="docs/frontpage/d_dx.png" alt="d_dx" height="30"/>, where <i>x</i> denotes the 0-th axis, we can write